Florida Symphony Orchestra, Orlando: Concerts

-The FSO season included, among other concert series, a subscription Masterworks Classical Music Series at the Carr Performing Arts Center, the Chamber Music Series at St. John Lutheran Church, Winter Park, the Champagne Pops Series performed at both the Hyatt Regency Grand Cypress and the Carr Performing Arts Center, the Light Side Series, the Winter Park Art Festival, the annual Springs Concert as well as Young People's Concerts.
-In addition, the FSO was the resident orchestra for the Bach Festival Society of Winter Park from 1953–1991, the orchestra for the Orlando Opera and the orchestra for Southern Ballet Theatre's annual performances of Tchaikovsky's Nutcracker ballet.
+The FSO season included, among other concert series, a subscription Masterworks Classical Music Series at the Carr Performing Arts Center, the Chamber Music Series at St. John Lutheran Church, Winter Park, the Champagne Pops Series performed at both the Hyatt Regency Grand Cypress and the Carr Performing Arts Center, the Light Side Series, the Winter Park Art Festival, the annual Springs Concert as well as Young People's Concerts.In addition, the FSO was the resident orchestra for the Bach Festival Society of Winter Park from 1953–1991,the orchestra for the Orlando Opera and the orchestra for Southern Ballet Theatre's annual performances of Tchaikovsky's Nutcracker ballet.
+FSO musicians often performed in chamber music concerts throughout the community.
 Outside of Orlando, the FSO played an annual 6-concert Masterworks series in Daytona Beach in the Peabody Auditorium, and served at times, as the orchestra for the Palm Beach Opera.
 The FSO also could be heard in concerts in Ocala, Mt.Dora, Leesburg and Lakeland.

-After 43 years of playing music in Orlando and throughout Central Florida, the Florida Symphony Orchestra played its last concert on April 2, 1993, after its Board of Directors voted to dissolve the organization.
+After 43 years of playing music in Orlando and throughout Central Florida, the Florida Symphony Orchestra played its last concert on 2 April 1993, after its Board of Directors voted to dissolve the organization.
 For its final concert, the FSO backed Victor Borge in a pops concert at the Carr Performing Arts Center.